 Schedule Regular Meetings & Check-Ins

-A regular meeting pulse with your company, department and direct reports is important for consistent motivation.
+A regular meeting pulse with your company, department and direct reports are important for consistent motivation.
 Beyond tactical meetings about projects and work that needs to be done, it’s important to hold regular meetings with your people that go above the minutia of a given workday.
 These meetings set aside time to review progress on measurables and identify current issues or impending barriers to success.
 Annual meetings with the entire company help set the stage for the new year and supply an inspirational boost for team members.
 Additionally, having scheduled check-ins with direct reports to discuss what’s working and not working in their role provides a platform, outside of a formal review, to re-motivate, energize and align employees with your company and each other.

 Use this meeting cadence to keep your team motivated to achieve your company’s goals: